cgallimore25/GSU-CAS-LaTeX-dissertation/README.md

 This gives us the option to do more focused work on a specific section (since dissertation sections can be quite long) without worrying about compiling or looking at the entire document.

 ***NOTE:***
-- One useful command for keeping your Chapters directory clean of auxiliary files after individual section compilation is to run the below snippet in your VS Code integrated powershell terminal (you'll know your terminal is powershell by navigating over to "Terminal" in the debug console at the very bottom, and seeing `PS ` beside your project's absolute path)
+- If you're compiling individual sections, one useful utility command for keeping your Chapters directory clean of auxiliary files is to run the below snippet in your VS Code integrated powershell terminal (you'll know your terminal is powershell by navigating over to "Terminal" in the debug console at the very bottom, and seeing `PS ` beside your project's absolute path)
+- This clean-up routine clears out LaTeX compilation artifacts

 ```powershell
 gci .\Chapters -r *.tex | % { pushd $_.Directory; latexmk -C $_; popd }